 2017?
 Who knows what might come from gloomy global happenings.
 Let’s hope it’s peaceful and enriching for the poorer of our people – everybody deserves a chance, not just the few who lead through bragging and bullying.

 As you may have well noticed if you’re an avid reader of my biographies on the GRB, I’m not quite putting the hours into the site as in previous years.
 That’s due to me tackling a novel, one that I’m sure I’ll finish and hopefully get published.
-As soon as it’s completed I’ll be back on song with many more biographies (hopefully with some cash to plough in for my elusive discographies – all 25,000 of them, up-to-date and unseen by the general public and a different kind of publisher.
+As soon as it’s completed I’ll be back on song with many more biographies (hopefully with some cash to plough in for my elusive discographies – over 50,000 of them, up-to-date and unseen by the general public and a different kind of publisher.

 For readers who still want to obtain my 18 books (7 editions of The Great Rock Discography, a disastrous Essential Rock Discography, a Wee Rock Discography, a Great Psychedelic Discography, two Alt & Indie Discographies, two Hard Rock & Metal Discographies and the shared Lights Camera Soundtracks – all published by Jamie Byng at Canongate Books, plus two Polygon/Berlinn editions of a trilogy(!): the Great Folk Discography, and Mercat’s Great Scots Musicography), they’re out of print, but you’ll find them mostly everywhere on-line.